 Because of the large quantities of products bought from the manufacturer, the wholesaler needs to manage inventory and stock.
 The wholesaler needs to purchase goods in large quantities and store them in a warehouse and, therefore, they need to invest a lot of money in the beginning.
 However, the advantage of wholesaling is that the wholesaler has more control of product quality and delivery.

 Dropshipping is undoubtedly the simplest form of e-commerce since it does not require a business to keep products in stock.
-Instead of purchasing products in bulk and storing them in a warehouse, dropshippers order products from their suppliers only after they receive an order.
-The dropshipper pays the supplier, and the supplier packs and sends the order directly to the customer.
+With dropshipping, purchasing products in bulk and storing them in a warehouse isn’t needed.
+Instead, dropshippers order products from their suppliers only after they receive an order themselves.
+The dropshipper then pays the supplier, and the supplier packs and sends the order directly to the customer.

 In other words, this is a low-risk business model, where an online store sells items to consumers, but the merchandise moves directly from the supplier to the end consumer without being stored or handled by the dropshipper.
 This may be the perfect option for businesses with limited capital to invest up-front and a low-risk tolerance.